Types of support

 We have a number of short break services offering both planned and emergency support for children and adults.
 Short breaks are structured around the needs and choices of each individual and provide families and carers with an invaluable break.

-We offer a number of different types of employment projects, from supported employment opportunities within our enterprises, through to partnership projects like GEM in Gloucestershire.
+We offer a number of different types of employment projects, from supported employment opportunities within our enterprises, through to partnership projects.
 The aim of all of these is to overcome the barriers people may experience in finding a job, at the same time as enabling you to gain new skills and confidence.